quantonganh/helix-wiki/Troubleshooting.md

 #### On Linux

+In an X session, check that either the [`xclip`](https://repology.org/project/xclip/versions) or [`xsel`](https://repology.org/project/xsel/versions) package is installed on your system and either of these commands is in your `PATH`.

-Check that `xsel` package is installed in your system.
+In a Wayland session, check that the [`wl-clipboard`](https://repology.org/project/wl-clipboard/versions) package is installed on your system and the provided `wl-copy` and `wl-paste` commands are in your `PATH`.

 #### On WSL